CardinalityCloud/prometheus-alert-generator/hugo/content/blog/what-is-slo-why-slo-based-alerts.md

 **5. Implement Recording Rules**

 Pre-compute SLI measurements at regular intervals (usually 1-5 minutes).
 This enables efficient burn rate calculations without expensive queries.
+Tools for generating these recording rules efficiently and consistently is what this website is about.

 **6. Set Up Burn Rate Alerts**

-Implement multi-window burn rate alerts:
+The tools on this website implement multi-window burn rate alerts:
 - Fast burn (1h/5m windows): Page immediately
 - Slow burn (6h/30m windows): Create ticket for next day

 **7. Monitor and Iterate**

+SLOs are a **process**, not a project.
+The weekly meeting on-call engineers have to review the last week's alerts and pages is a great time to do this.
-Review SLO performance monthly:
+Review SLO performance at least quarterly:
 - Are you consistently meeting SLOs?
 (Too easy?)
 - Are you consistently missing SLOs?
 (Too strict?)
 - Do alerts correlate with actual user impact?